 When this option is Enabled, the system will wake up when a signal is received on the Wake-on LAN header.
 In order for this wake up function to work, the system must have been brought up at least past the POST before it was last shut down (i.e. if you turn the system off before the POST, the registry will not be set, and the system will not be able to wake up using this function).
+This function requires an ATX 2.01 compliant power supply with 5V standby (STB5V) current of at least 800mA.
 The settings are Enabled or Disabled.